propatheia/propatheia.github.io/content/column-left.md

 Since 2023, Marco has been [running online mentoring sessions](https://www.koalacoaching.com) focused on helping people achieve career and personal growth, inspired by his learning path across multiple highly demanding environments.

-Marco has lived in Portugal, and the United Kingdom, and his professional background spans diverse industries in multiple time zones.
+Marco was born in Portugal, lived in the United Kingdom, and his professional background spans diverse industries in multiple time zones.
 Marco is currently a Programme Manager at Sky.
 Before joining Sky, he was a Continuous Improvement Lead at Amgen, a Senior Project Manager at Hertz, and a Senior Management Consultant at New Angle.